 Inspiration from Robert Weaver to become an Illustrator

-Illustration is something I have always enjoyed be it the work of Robert Weaver in late 1950s or today’s illustrations in children’s books.
+Illustration is something I have always enjoyed be it the work of Robert Weaver in the late 1950s or today’s illustrations in children’s books.
 Seeing all those amazing works I have always wished to become a skilled illustrator.
 If you are sure that you can’t be one then work with one.
-So working with an illustrator is the next big thing.
-It is a golden opportunity ti work with people who are better equipped with solutions for conceptual problems.
+So, working with an illustrator is the next big thing.
+It is a golden opportunity it works with people who are better equipped with solutions for conceptual problems.

 Several times in my career I have rejuvenated myself as a designer or art director of newspapers and magazines.
 Thanks to all the phenomenal illustrators I have worked with and followed.
 They have contributed abundantly at every stage when I ran out of ideas.
-I do admire the work of designers who functions as soloists.
-Some of the works produced by talented designers are master pieces.
+I do admire the work of designers who function as soloists.
+Some of the works produced by talented designers are masterpieces.

 Along with other illustrators or art directors

 Collaborating with an art director or illustrator brings more joy than you can imagine.
 You will be astonished to see how an illustrator renders excellent illustrations when he or she hits on the right note.
-The joy that a good typography bring is very different from what you feel when you see an eye-catching illustration.
-When you see an excellent typography you will feel good.
-But when you seen an illustration it may trigger your intellectual and emotional responses.
+The joy that a good typography brings is very different from what you feel when you see an eye-catching illustration.
+When you see an excellent typography, you will feel good.
+But when you see an illustration, it may trigger your intellectual and emotional responses.
 This cannot be done by typography.
 An illustration based on a very specific event or subject can redefine the relevance of timeliness and the issue.
 This can happen if the artist has used the right metaphors and symbols to illustrate the event.

 An illustrator works at his or her best when there is enough freedom to express their creativity and style.
 Making too many changes to an illustrator’s images would totally mess up the whole concept.
 The joy that we get by seeing a good illustration is like the joy of opening a Christmas present.
 Illustration may not be a solution to all the design problems but I have found that designing and illustration can go hand in hand.